frederic-blanc/rpi-dns/README.md

-A simple way to set a local DNS server for you local network, to bypass restriction and disable all DNS injection from your internet provider DNS.
+A simple way to set a local DNS server for you local network, to bypass restriction and disable all DNS injections from your internet provider.
 As well as configure your netwoork local domain resolution.

 # To use:
 1. prepare the microSD card